Quick Summary

 The Preamble is rooted in the Objectives Resolution, which was proposed by Jawaharlal Nehru on December 13, 1946, and adopted by the Assembly on January 22, 1947.
 This resolution laid down the foundation for the Constitution’s goals.

-The 42nd Amendment Act of 1976 made the only change to the Preamble by adding the terms “socialist” and “secular”, further defining India’s character.
+The 42nd Amendment Act of 1976 changed the Preamble, adding the terms “socialist” and “secular,” further defining India’s character.

 Several sources influenced the Preamble, including the Indian freedom movement, which shaped its vision of democracy, equality, and nationalism.
 The Constituent Assembly Debates, representing the ideas of 389 elected members, also helped shape its ideals.
 Additionally, the Constitution draws inspiration from international constitutional precedents, such as those from the United States, Britain, France, and other nations, which guided the drafting process.